 Christopher (age 13) – AGING OUT – Christopher ages out in August 2018.
 He likes to paint (especially pictures of dogs), play basketball and ride a bike. *** $3000 Special Blessings Grant available!

-Frankie (age 7) – SHARED LIST – Frankie has HIV and Cerebral Palsy.
-He is a special kid who would thrive in a family to love and encourage him!
-He is on the shared list at this time, but Holt still has a $3000 grant available for him.
+Frankie (age 7) – Frankie has HIV and Cerebral Palsy.
+He is a special kid who would thrive in a family to love and encourage him! *** $4000 grant available!

 Jeremiah (age 6) – Jeremiah will soon turn 7 and hopes to be adopted into a family where he will have brothers and sisters and pets.